 The weather this time of year can be quite variable.
-We suggest you come prepared for both warm and chilly weather.
+We suggest you come prepared for both warm and chilly weather (although Labor Day in GA is typically still rather warm).
 It can be shorts and T-shirts weather during the day and fleece at night, or the other way around.
 Dressing in layers is a great way to be prepared.
 Bring hiking boots**, water shoes like Tevas.
 Bathing suit.
 Don't forget a raincoat -- if we have enough of them at camp, we are guaranteed dry weather.

 ** Appropriate gear is required for all activities.
 Activity leaders may exclude participants from an activity if they determine the individual is improperly attired.
 Example: Hiking boots or hiking shoes are required on all full day and/or moderate-difficult rated hikes.
 Please make sure you 'break in' new footwear before the event.

 Highly suggested items: a daypack or fanny pack that can hold a sweater and lunch, water bottle or hydration pack (we'll provide the water).
 Flashlight and extra batteries.
 Bug spray and sunscreen.
 Sleeping bag and pillow.
 Extra towel.
 Additionally, you may want to bring Frisbees, compass, stargazing guides, campfire chair, songbooks, trekking poles, hat, folding shovel (for full-day hikes), binoculars, field guides (bird / plant / mushroom / mineral), camera, deck of cards, toiletries, required medicines, etc.